Hollywood actors could join its striking writers. here's why - ExBulletin

 Hollywood actors could join its striking writers. here’s why

-LOS ANGELES (AP) Hollywood actors could be set to join screenwriters in what would be the industry’s first two-union strike in more than six decades, with huge consequences for film and television production.
+LOS ANGELES (AP) Hollywood actors could be days away from joining screenwriters in what would be the industry’s first two-union strike in more than six decades, with huge consequences for film and television production.
 Here’s a look at how it might play out and why it’s happening.

 WHAT ABOUT STAKEHOLDER NEGOTIATIONS?

-The contract between the Screen Actors Guild-American Federation of Radio and Television Artists and the studios, streaming services and production companies that employ them expires Friday night at midnight Pacific time.
-Unionized actors have voted overwhelmingly to allow their leaders to go on strike when this happens.
-But it’s not really a difficult time frame.
-Both sides have indicated their willingness to talk for several days after the expiration, as happened before resolutions were reached in the same negotiations in 2014 and 2017.
+The contract between the Screen Actors Guild-American Federation of Radio and Television Artists and the studios, streaming services and production companies that employ them was set to expire Friday night at midnight Pacific time.
+But hours earlier, the two sides said they had agreed to extend the current deal and discuss the next until July 12.
+Unionized actors voted overwhelmingly to allow their leaders to go on strike if no deal is reached.
+Talks also passed the deadline in 2014 and 2017, and deals were reached both times.

 Reports indicated that the talks were productive.
 But some players have expressed concern that their leaders are not pushing hard enough.
 More than 1,000 of them, including Meryl Streep, Jennifer Lawrence and Bob Odenkirk, added their names to a letter to negotiators saying they are ready to strike and fear they are ready to make sacrifices that leadership is not.
 The letter says “now is not the time to meet in the middle.